Our 7in10 Appeal is ensuring children get the treatment they need as early as possible.

 BBC One’s Strictly Come Dancing head judge Shirley Ballas is leading a major fundraising drive that will transform the way mental health services are delivered to children and young people.

-Highlighting that 7 out of 10 children and young people who experience a mental health condition have not had appropriate interventions at a sufficiently early age*, Shirley is backing Alder Hey Children’s Charity’s ‘7 in 10 Children’s Mental Health Appeal’.
+Highlighting that 7 out of 10 children and young people who experience a mental health condition in the UK have not had appropriate interventions at a sufficiently early age, Shirley is backing Alder Hey Children’s Charity’s ‘7 in 10 Children’s Mental Health Appeal’.
 The Appeal is aiming to raise vital funds to enhance inpatient and Community mental health services at Alder Hey Children’s NHS Foundation Trust, enabling more children to access the treatment they need at the time they need it.

 Long term supporter of Alder Hey Children’s Charity, Shirley Ballas was keen to back the campaign and become the Appeal Ambassador: “Alder Hey means so much to me; it’s a world class place and the work they do there is inspiring and pioneering.
 To be asked to be part of the new £3m ‘7 in 10 Children’s Mental Health Appeal’ is an honour.”

 “I know from my own personal experience how important this work is.
 There is a very real need for children to have access to appropriate care and treatment as soon as possible.
 This Appeal is a chance for everyone to help shape the future of mental healthcare for children and young people across the whole country.”

 As part of wider plans to create a unique dedicated children’s and young people’s healthcare campus, Alder Hey is set to soon begin building a new ‘Clinical Hub’ which will include new mental health outpatient facilities and a brand new twelve bed specialist inpatient mental health Unit, alongside other cross dependent community health services.